Careers

 Employment at the Board

-As a nonprofit defined by faith, we are committed to mutual care and wholeness for all who serve church and affiliated employers — including those servants at the Board of Pensions, who work to carry out our mission.
-If you share our values and want to join an organization with a sincere commitment to diversity, equity, and inclusion, recognized regionally as one of the area’s healthiest and best places to work, consider joining our culture and tradition of service.
-To protect the health of our staff, we encourage everyone to receive FDA-approved vaccinations that may reduce the spread of certain infectious diseases, such as the flu and COVID-19.
+If you share our values and want to join an organization with a sincere commitment to diversity, equity, and inclusion, consider joining our culture and tradition of service.
+To protect the health of our staff, we encourage everyone to receive vaccinations approved by the Food and Drug Administration that may reduce the spread of certain infectious diseases, such as the flu and COVID-19.

 Recruiting process